 Federal legislation, the Health Insurance portability and Accountability Act (HIPAA) of 1996, which includes the HIPAA Privacy Rule, the HIPAA Security Rule, and the HIPPA Breach Notification Rule, was established to provide individuals with certain rights to their health information.
 This information applies to most health care professionals and health care organizations.
 As a nursing professional you play a critical role in protecting the privacy and security of patient information.
 Students will complete an annual review to assess their understanding of HIPAA.
-The HIPAA education module will appear on the students' CastleBranch site.
-Upon successful completion of the HIPAA education, students are required to upload the certificate of completion to CastleBranch.
+The HIPAA education module will appear on the students' CastleBranch.com account.